Skythrew/expkg/README.md

 **The default location for the config file is `~/.config/expkg/expkg.toml` .
 Use the `-c` command argument to indicate another location.**

+**Please be aware that this location can be quite dangerous as it is editable by your user (and not only root).
+I advise you to use `expkg` as root to avoid potential security risks linked to this, so you should store your config file in `/root/.config/expkg/expkg.toml`**

 Here's a simple example:

 ```toml